Maine Foliage Home → Maine Foliage FAQs

 Maine's hillsides are beginning to blush with more than half of the trees displaying fall colors.
 The best locations to leaf peep are anywhere in northern Maine, like Aroostook State Park, Route 11, Eagle Lake Public Reserved Land unit, Pittston Farm, Kineo and Rockwood.

-- Central and Western Maine: first week in October
+- Central and Western Maine: Second and third week of October.

-- Coastal and Southern Maine: second and the third week in October
+- Coastal and Southern Maine: Third Week of October

 - See When & Where to Visit for a chart of historical peak foliage dates, and more trip-planning information.

 Visit Be Woods Wise for more information about managing trees on your land.

 View our animated movie to learn more!
 (Flash Player required)